Foraging Tours, Walks, Classes, and Groups (Updated for 2021)

 3. Mushroom Club of Georgia

-Mushroom Club of Georgia seeks to promote the enjoyment while studying wild mushrooms and exchanging information about it.
-Located at 4642 Crepe Myrtle Circle, Marietta, GA 30067-4622.
-They do walks and forays, regular programs and classes, and more.
+Mushroom Club of Georgia seeks to promote enjoyment while studying wild mushrooms and exchanging information about them.
+They host walks and forays, regular programs and classes, and more.

 - More information: http://www.gamushroomclub.org/